Skip to main content

 Add data

-Then we can add the trades we wrangled earlier.
+Then add the trades we wrangled earlier.

 # Add instrument(s)